asntech/intervene/docs/how_to_use.rst

 Run Intervene on test data
 ==========================

 To run Intervene using example data, use the following commands.
 To access the test data make sure you have ``sudo`` or ``root`` access.
-If you have installed Intervene locally from the source code, you may have problem to find test data.
-You can download the test data here https://github.com/asntech/intervene/tree/master/intervene/example_data and point to it using ``-i`` instead of ``--test``.

 To run ``venn`` module with test data, type